Adrinalyns/clasp410_aboissy/README.md

 # clasp410_aboissy
 This is my repository for my homework, assignments and labs for the class CLASP 410 :

-There will be 3 folders :
+There will be 2 folders :
 - one for the homework
-- the second one for the assignements
-- and the last one for the labs
+- the second one for the labs